 - The yellow zone, or caution zone, explains how to look for signs that asthma is getting worse.
 It also instructs you on which medications to add to bring your child's asthma back under control.

 - The red zone, or danger zone, explains what to do when a flare-up is severe.

-If you use a peak flow meter, the action plan's color system makes it easy to figure out which instructions apply to you.
-You'll want to put your "personal best" peak flow reading on the plan, so you'll have something to compare the new numbers to.
+The color system makes it easy for kids and parents to quickly figure out which instructions apply to a child's peak flow meter reading.
+Your child's "personal best" peak flow reading is an important measurement to include on the plan so that you'll have something to compare the new numbers to.

 - emergency phone numbers and locations of emergency care facilities

 - a list of triggers and how to avoid them

 - steps your child should take before exercising